 Easy To Store & Ready To Use

-Galvanized Tubs to Wash Your Laundry:
+Galvanized Tubs to Clean Your Laundry

-We didn’t have a laundry room or closet with a washer and dryer inside.
-As I think back we had very few sets if clothes and that makes me now realize why.
-I am sure it was the cost, but I’m also thinking we wore our clothes more than one day.
+We didn’t have a laundry room or closet with a washer and dryer inside like most people do today.
+As I think back, we had very few sets of clothes, and now that makes me realize why.
+I’m sure it was the cost, but I’m also thinking we wore our clothes for more than one day.

 I can’t imagine that today, but I am just thinking that was the case years ago.
 I did grow up with a washer and dryer by the time I was eleven.
 We only had a washer before that and hung our clothes to dry.
 Wow, I am starting to feel really old right now.
 LOL!

 Do you want to know why I think you will love doing your laundry outside, weather permitting?
 You can go outside to wash your clothes and put your feet in the grass or earth and feel the air around you.
 Just think, we can teach our kids what our grandparents used to do.
 They may have had a wringer washer years ago, or they had a washtub very similar to the ones above.
-Clothes like blue jeans are more difficult in these tubs, but hopefully you won’t be washing them too often.
+Clothes like blue jeans are more difficult in these tubs, but hopefully, you won’t be washing them too often.

 Just get away from the electronics, your cell phone, and other stuff for just an hour or less.
 Go outside and have everyone in the family take a turn scrubbing their own clothes in a bucket of water.
-You can have them rinse them and hang them over chairs outside.
+You can have them rinse them and hang them over patio or lounge chairs outside.
 If you have a clothesline, that’s even better.

-You can buy galvanized buckets at your local stores, but they were actually cheaper right here on Amazon: Behrens 2, 15-Gallon Round Steel Tub (I think the 15-gallon is a better size than the one I purchased.)
+You can buy galvanized buckets at your local stores, but they were actually cheaper right there on Amazon: Behrens 2, 15-Gallon Round Steel Tub (I think the 15-gallon is a better size than the one I purchased.)